Importance of the HTSUS in the Import/Export Industry

 The CBP uses the system developed by the USITC to classify imported merchandise.
 Since just about every single good you can think of has been classified.
 Over 10,000 subheadings can be referred to in order to confirm the duty of that product.
 Ultimately, the goal is for importers to find the product’s corresponding classification code in order to determine the up-to-date duty rate that will need to be paid in order to successfully import that item.

 You may have heard plenty of buzz about the HTS or maybe in the process of updating your own copy, as the newest version of the HTSUS was released in late April 2018.
 This copy, which is the third revision of the version, released January 1st, 2018, details some modifications that may be relevant to some importers.

 When going through the change record, you will note that the products are listed using their classification numbers, so it is important to familiarize yourself with the codes relevant to your merchandise.
 If you find yourself confused or unsure how to read the new changes, one of our licensed Customs Brokers can help!

 Navigate Duties and Taxes Like a Pro

 We understand that not all companies with import/export needs have the time or background to fully understand relevant Customs laws.
 Documents like the Harmonized Tariff Schedule can be difficult to navigate without prior knowledge or a basic understanding of the CBP’s system.
 Promptus LLC is dedicated to providing expert assistance to companies large and small with a variety of global logistics needs.
-Contact us today to receive your free quote for our services.
+Contact us today to receive your quote for our services.